 As you develop your mixology skills and become more and more interested in making cocktails, you may find yourself buying gadgets like a soda siphon for making soda water and ginger beer at home, or if you’re really adventurous, a vacuum sealer for making oleo-saccharum (used in punch).
-But the beginner bartender needs only a few essential bar tools to develop his or her skills.

 Must-Read Books for Beginning Bartenders

-Written in 1862, Bartenders Guide is arguably the most famous bartending and cocktail book of all time, and it was the first real cocktail book published in the U.S. Delight in the first written record of many classic cocktail varieties like the fizz, the flip, the sour, the julep, and more.
+Written in 1862, Bartenders Guide by Jerry Thomas is arguably the most famous bartending and cocktail book of all time, and it was the first real cocktail book published in the U.S. Delight in the first written record of many classic cocktail varieties like the fizz, the flip, the sour, the julep, and more.

 For something a bit more contemporary, pick up a copy of historian David Wondrich’s tribute to the aforementioned cocktail pioneer, Imbibe!, where he spotlights 100 classic cocktails.

 The Savoy Cocktail Book, published in 1930, was written by the legendary barman of the American Bar in London’s Savoy Hotel, Harry Craddock.
 It features 750 of Craddock’s most popular recipes—from the dry martini to flips and smashes.